Baphomet42/Data-Packs/README.md

     + Manually open with the `Select Tool`
 + *Vital Apparatus Vent*
     + Manually trigger or power with the `Select Tool`
-    + Using the `Cycle Type` tool can change the type of cube dropped
+    + Using the `Cycle Type` tool can change the type of cube or gel dropped
     + Link to buttons using the `Link Equipment` tool
-    + Droppers drop a single cube when powered from a Pedestal Button
+    + Drops a single cube when powered from a Pedestal Button
-    + Droppers will drop a new cube when the old one is destroyed, but only if powered from a Super Button or Pellet Catcher
+    + Drops a new cube when the old one is destroyed, but only if powered from a Super Button or Pellet Catcher
+    + On gel mode, vents continuously drop gel while powered
++ *Gel*
+    + Gels can spawn from Vital Apparatus Vents when powered
+        + A powered vent will continuously drop gel
+        + Gel will fall until it hits a block
+        + Gel can teleport through portals
+        + Gel can pass through iron bars, copper grates, and similar non-solid blocks
+        + When a gel hits a block, it remains stuck to the surface
+        + Some gels can stick to objects like cubes
+        + Gels are linked to the vent which spawned it, so deleting the vent will delete the gel
+    + There are 4 types of gels:
+        + Repulsion Gel: makes surfaces and objects bouncy
+        + Propulsion Gel: gives speed when running along surface
+        + Conversion Gel: changes certain blocks into valid portal surfaces
+        + Cleansing Gel: removes other gels from surfaces and objects
 + *Material Emancipation Grill*
     + Clears the portals of any player who passes through it
     + Fizzles cubes, turrets, and other physics objects that pass through it